-Medications will be stored in a separate locked drawer or cabinet that is readily accessible only to the persons who will administer the medication.
+Medications and sunscreen will be stored in a separate locked drawer or cabinet that is readily accessible only to the persons who will administer the medication or apply the sunscreen.
 Medications requiring refrigeration will be refrigerated in a secure area.

-Any person administering medicine to a student will participate in training by October 1 of each year conducted by a school nurse or other health care professional.
+Any person administering medicine or applying sunscreen to a student will participate in training by October 1 of each year conducted by a school nurse or other health care professional.
 The training will include:

-Review of state statutes and school rules and regulations (including this policy) regarding administration of medication by school personnel;

-- Procedures for administration, documentation, handling and storage of medication; and - Medication needs of specific students, desired effects, potential side effects, adverse reactions and other observations.
+- Review of state statutes and school rules and regulations (including this policy) regarding administration of medication and application of sunscreen by school personnel; - Procedures for administration, documentation, handling and storage of medication; and - Medication needs of specific students, desired effects, potential side effects, adverse reactions and other observations.

-Only those persons who successfully complete the training are authorized to administer medication.
-Each school site will maintain a current list of those authorized to administer medication at that site.
-Students who are able to self-administer specific medications, such as inhaled asthma medication or anaphylaxis medication, or use specialized equipment, such as an inhaler or Epinephrine injector, may do so provided such medication and specialized equipment are transported and maintained under the students' control in compliance with the following rules:
+Only those persons who successfully complete the training are authorized to administer medication or apply sunscreen.
+Each school site will maintain a current list of those authorized to administer medication and apply sunscreen at that site.
+Students who are able to self-administer specific medications, such as inhaled asthma medication or anaphylaxis medication, replacement pancreatic enzymes, or use specialized equipment, such as an inhaler or Epinephrine injector, may do so provided such medication and specialized equipment are transported and maintained under the students' control in compliance with the following rules:

-- A licensed physician or dentist must provide a written order that the student has a particular medical condition (asthma, anaphylaxis, etc.), is capable of and has been instructed in the proper method of self-administration of medication.
-It is the parent's responsibility to contact the physician and have the physician complete and return the required order. - The parent must provide a written authorization for self-administration of medication. - Parents who elect self-medication understand and agree that the district, its agents and employees shall incur no liability for any adverse reaction or injury the student suffers as a result of self-administration of medication and/or use of specialized equipment. - The written authorization will terminate at the end of the school year and must be renewed annually. - If the parent and physician authorize selfmedication, the district is not responsible for safeguarding the students' medications or specialized equipment. - Students who self-medicate are prohibited from sharing or playing with their medication or special equipment.
-If a student engages in these activities the parent will be contacted and a conference will be scheduled with the parent, student, nurse and other appropriate persons. - Students will not be allowed to self-administer: - Narcotics; - Prescription pain killers;
+- A licensed physician or dentist must provide a written order that the student has a particular medical condition (asthma, anaphylaxis, cystic fibrosis, etc.), is capable of and has been instructed in the proper method of selfadministration of medication.
+It is the parent's responsibility to contact the physician and have the physician complete and return the required order. - The parent must provide a written authorization for self-administration of medication. - Parents who elect self-medication understand and agree that the district, its agents and employees shall incur no liability for any adverse reaction or injury the student suffers as a result of self-administration of medication and/or use of specialized equipment.

-- Medication used to treat ADD/ADHD or other psychological or behavior disorders; and - Other medication hereafter designated in writing by the district. - Except as otherwise provided by an individual student's school health plan, students may self-administer non-diabetes and non-anaphylaxis-related injectables only in the school office in the presence of authorized school personnel.
-Diabetes-related injectables will be administered in accordance with the district's Management of Students with Diabetes policy. - Students who self-medicate are encouraged to wear Medic Alert bracelets or necklaces. - The parent will provide an emergency supply of a student's inhaled asthma medication or anaphylaxis medication to be administered by school personnel, as required by state law.
+- The written authorization will terminate at the end of the school year and must be renewed annually. - If the parent and physician authorize selfmedication, the district is not responsible for safeguarding the students' medications or specialized equipment. - Students who self-medicate are prohibited from sharing or playing with their medication or special equipment.
+If a student engages in these activities the parent will be contacted and a conference will be scheduled with the parent, student, nurse and other appropriate persons. - Students will not be allowed to selfadminister: - Narcotics; - Prescription pain killers; - Medication used to treat ADD/ADHD or other psychological or behavior disorders; and - • Other medication hereafter designated in writing by the district. - Except as otherwise provided by an individual student's school health plan, students may self-administer non-diabetes and non-anaphylaxis-related injectables only in the school office in the presence of authorized school personnel.
+Diabetesrelated injectables will be administered in accordance with the district's Management of Students with Diabetes policy. - Students who self-medicate are encouraged to wear Medic Alert bracelets or necklaces. - The parent will provide an emergency supply of a student's inhaled asthma medication or anaphylaxis medication or replacement pancreatic enzymes to be administered by school personnel, as required by state law.